-There is also an issue of finding an audiologist to work on used hearing aids.
-Most providers of hearing aids only work on devices they sell or that have a warranty through the manufacturer.
-The used hearing aid you buy is programmed for the individual that originally purchased the device.
-Odds are that whoever had the hearing aid first did not have the exact same hearing deficiency as the person who is buying it.
-Having a device that is not optimized for a specific hearing loss is far from an ideal situation.
-It can even have a negative effect.
+There is also an issue of finding an audiologist to work on your newly acquired hearing aid.
+Most hearing aid providers only work on devices they sell or that have a warranty through the manufacturer.
+The used hearing aid is programmed for the individual who originally purchased the device.
+Odds are that whoever had the hearing aid first did not have the exact same hearing deficiency as you.

 Our suggestion is to always purchase a hearing aid you can afford.
 If you can't afford the price your audiologist is quoting you, don't buy it.
-All of our hearing aids at Advanced Affordable Hearing are under $300 with a full 30-day money back guarantee.
-Always stay within your budget when buying hearing aids so you are never in the position of having to sell them.
-There are great options available that will not break the bank.
-Keep that in mind when you are quoted $3000 per ear from your local hearing center.
+Staying within your budget when buying hearing aids will prevent you from ending up in the position of having to sell them.
+There are great options available that will not break the bank; keep that in mind when you are quoted $3000 per ear from your local hearing center.

 If you are looking for a more affordable option, please explore our list of refurbished hearing aids!